gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

         - Hotfix 2:
             - Fixed being unable to hit peds (remove `pedpersonality.ide` from `update/common/data` and `update/TLAD/common/data`).
             - Removed `move_rifle.wad` from `TBoGT.FusionFix.img` to fix Luis' feet not making sound when sprinting with a rifle (thanks to Haxogone for figuring this out).
+        - Hotfix 3:
+            - Fixed bike deliveries arriving with broken bikes in TLAD (added bikes to excluded vehicles for Improved Crashes in Liberty Tweaks).
     ??? quote "Old changes"
         - 26.05.2025
             - Updated Radio Restoration, Project Glass, Xbox Rain Droplets, Liberty Tweaks, Ultimate ASI Loader, Setup Utility.